Old Age (song): History

+According to Ronald Lankford Cobain's lyrics were rewritten by Courtney Love.
+The play on "Old Age/Jesus saves" is not found in all versions of the song but appears at the end of some acoustic versions recorded by Cobain at his home.

 The first official release of "Old Age" was in April 1993, when an acoustic version appeared as a B-side on the Hole single, "Beautiful Son."
 A second, more polished studio version, featuring different lyrics and a different ending, was recorded by Paul Q. Kolderie and Sean Slade at Triclops Sound Studios in Marietta, Georgia in October 1993, during the sessions for what became Hole's second album, Live Through This.
 The song features pump organ by Slade.
 The full recording was omitted from the album, released in April 1994, but part of it was attached to the beginning of the song "Credit in the Straight World," which appears on the album.
 The full song was released as a b-side to the "Violet" single in March 1995, and re-released on the rarities compilation, My Body, the Hand Grenade, in October 1997.
 On February 14, 1995, Hole played the song as a part of their MTV Unplugged set in New York City.

 In 1998, a cassette of Nirvana's March 1991 rehearsal featuring the song was given to the Seattle newspaper The Stranger by an "anonymous source," suggesting that the song had originally started as a Nirvana song.
 When contacted by The Stranger as to the song's authorship, Nirvana bassist Krist Novoselic confirmed that the song was a Cobain composition.

 Nirvana's first official release of the song was in November 2004, when the unfinished studio version appeared on the rarities box set, With the Lights Out.
 The same version was re-released on the compilation album, Sliver: The Best of the Box, in November 2005.
 The March 1991 boombox demo was released on the 20th anniversary edition of Nevermind in September 2011.